WHY ARE WE OFFERING THIS ALTERNATIVE NARRATIVE BELIEVED BY EARLIER CHRISTIANS?

 A More Beautiful Ending Than I Expected

-Both my son and I went through a long, difficult season of deconstruction—asking hard questions, challenging old assumptions, and wrestling with doubt.
+I’m now 62 years old and after 30 years recently moved back to Durham.
+Both my son and I went through a long, difficult season of deconstruction and disorder—asking hard questions, challenging old assumptions, and wrestling with doubt.
 But what we found on the other side wasn’t the absence of faith, but its restoration.

-This journey didn’t destroy our faith—it deepened it.
+This journey didn’t destroy our faith—it deepened it—with much more peace and joy in our lives.
 If you find yourself in the wilderness, wondering if there’s a way forward—know that there is.
-And it’s more beautiful than you ever imagined.

 Let’s recover Christianity together.